edongdongchen/EI/README.md

 ```

 ## To do
-. add demo of test
+. add demo of testing

 . add demo of single image reconstruction